 Submissions may be any visuals generated through the contributor’s own research, including micrographs, renderings, and any other forms of data.
 Submissions must relate to the life sciences, but may do so by depicting any number of subjects using any number of imaging/visualization technologies.
 High resolution images are required for display in the Public Galleries.

 Each contributor may submit no more than three images during each competitive cycle.
-Note that images on white backgrounds cannot be displayed in the Public Galleries.
+Note that images on white backgrounds may be difficult to display in the Public Galleries.
 Image release/disclosure forms will be required of all winners.

 To enter, send your image(s) and the accompanying image information form(s) to email@example.com.
 Please provide the highest resolution version of your image(s) whenever possible, preferably in uncompressed .tif format.
 Do NOT upsample.
 Images with insufficient resolution will not be presented to the judges for review.